 To qualify for parental leave, the employee must be the natural or adopted parent of the child for whom the leave is taken or acting in loco parentis.
 From 1 September 2019, unpaid parental leave must be taken before the child reaches 12 years of age, except in certain circumstances.
 (Up to 31 August 2019, this age limit was eight years of age).
 If the child has a disability, the leave must be taken before the child reaches 16 years of age or ceases to have a disability, whichever occurs first.
 In the case of an adopted child, if the child is aged between 10 years and 12 years at the time of the adoption order, the leave must be taken within two years of the adoption order.

 Generally, the employee must have at least one year’s continuous service with the employer to be entitled to take parental leave.
 However, where the child is nearing 12 (or 16 if the child has a disability) and the employee has more than three months’, but less than one year’s, service with the employer, the employee will be entitled to pro rata parental leave.
 This means that the employee will be entitled to one week’s leave for every month of continuous employment completed with the employer.

 Each parent has a separate entitlement to parental leave.
 Where both parents are employed by the same employer, either parent is entitled, subject to the consent of the employer concerned, to transfer a certain number of weeks of their parental leave to the other.

 An employee who is on parental leave will still be regarded as working by the employer and, apart from the employee’s right to remuneration and superannuation benefits, all other employment rights are preserved.

-With the extension of parental leave on 1 September 2019, parents with qualifying children who have already taken 18 weeks parental leave will earn an entitlement to the extra leave.
+With the extension of parental leave to 26 weeks, parents with qualifying children who have already taken parental leave may earn an entitlement to additional leave.

 How parental leave may be taken